alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 http://192.168.2.144:85/images/snapshot.jpg Driveway
 http://admin:password@192.168.2.197:80/tmpfs/auto.jpg  Garage
 ```
 Note than some cameras don't require any authorization to return the image, others do and the URLs can be very different format.
-It is easy to test your URL simpley by entering into a web browser and you should see and image after connecting and a fresh imiage after refreshing the page.
+It is easy to test your URL simpley by entering into a web browser and you should see and image after connecting and a fresh image after refreshing the page.

 A cameraURL.rtsp file should look like this:
 ```
 rtsp://admin:passwd@192.168.2.28:554/cam/realmonitor?channel=1&subtype=0  MailBox